 Step 5: Accessorise

 Art and wall decor.
 Plants and greenery.
-Books and objects.
-Personal touches.
+Books, objects, and personal touches.

 Step 6: Edit